 Rudecinda Sepulveda Dodson Middle School is a public middle school in Los Angeles.
 The principal of Rudecinda Sepulveda Dodson Middle School is Elmore Collier.
 1,866 students go to Rudecinda Sepulveda Dodson Middle School and are mostly Hispanic; Filipino; and White, non-Hispanic.
 9% of the Rudecinda Sepulveda Dodson Middle School students are "limited in English proficiency."
-57% of the 1,866 students here have subsidized lunches.
-The ratio of students to teachers at Rudecinda Sepulveda Dodson Middle School is 22:1.
+57% of the 1,866 students here get reduced lunch prices.
+The student to teacher ratio at Rudecinda Sepulveda Dodson Middle School is 22:1.
 Crestwood Street Elementary School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama